syuoni/eznlp/README.md

 ```

-## Future Plans
-- [ ] Unify the data interchange format as a dict, i.e., `entry`
-- [ ] Reorganize `JsonIO`
-- [ ] File names: classification -> cls
-- [ ] `sub2ori_idx` for all information extraction decoders
-- [ ] Unify the filtering logics in chunk/relation/attribute decoders
-- [ ] Memory optimization for large dataset for training PLM
-- [ ] More relation extraction models
-- [ ] Multihot classification
-- [ ] Unify the aggregation interface of pooling and attention
-- [ ] Radical-level features
-- [ ] Data augmentation
-- [ ] Loss increases in later training phases -> LR finder?

 ## References
-* Chizat, L., Oyallon, E., and Bach, F. (2019).
-On lazy training in differentiable programming. *NeurIPS 2019*, 2937–2947.
+* Chizat, L., Oyallon, E., and Bach, F. On lazy training in differentiable programming.
+In *NeurIPS 2019*.